UoB-HPC/UoB-HPC.github.io/index.md

 layout: home
 ---

-The High Performance Computing group, led by [Simon McIntosh-Smith](http://uob-hpc.github.io/SimonMS/), is part of the [Department of Computer Science](https://www.cs.bris.ac.uk) at the [University of Bristol](http://www.bristol.ac.uk).
+The High Performance Computing group, led by [Dr Tom Deakin](https://hpc.tomdeakin.com), is part of the [School of Computer Science](https://www.cs.bris.ac.uk) at the [University of Bristol](http://www.bristol.ac.uk).

 Our research focuses on the application of heterogeneous and many-core computing to solve large-scale scientific problems.
-Related research problems we are addressing include: performance portability across many-core devices; advanced computer architectures and simulation; and fault tolerance software techniques for resiliency at scale.
+Related research problems we are addressing include: performance portability across many-core devices and advanced computer architectures and simulation.

+The group collaborates closely with the [Bristol Centre for Supercomputing](https://isambard.ac.uk), the home of the UK's AIRR Isambard-AI.
-The group maintains an experimental cluster of some of the fastest and most exotic GPUs and accelerators in the world - see the [web page](/zoo) for information on our ‘Zoo'.
+The group also maintains an experimental cluster of some of the fastest and most exotic GPUs and accelerators in the world.

+The HPC Research Group established an [Intel oneAPI Center of Excellence](https://www.bristol.ac.uk/engineering/news/2022/hpc-intel-oneapi-center-of-excellence.html) in 2022.
+The Group is also part of the University's [Arm Center of Excellence](https://community.arm.com/arm-research/b/articles/posts/university-of-bristol-an-arm-research-centre-of-excellence), set up in 2021.

+## History
 In 2017, led by Simon McIntosh-Smith, the GW4 Alliance, along partners Cray Inc. and the Met Office were awarded £3m by EPSRC to deliver a new production Tier 2 HPC system for UK-based researchers.
 The 'Isambard' system will explore multiple advanced computer architectures, including 64-bit ARM, and will focus on exploring the performance of the UK's most used HPC codes.

 Bristol University also boasts the [Advanced Computing Research Centre](https://www.acrc.bris.ac.uk/) hosting the BlueCrystal supercomputers.
 BlueCrystal Phase 3 and Phase 4 both featured in the [Top 500](http://www.top500.org/) supercomputers in the world in 2013 and 2016 respectively.
 The University’s HPC resources on [Phase 4](https://www.acrc.bris.ac.uk/acrc/news.htm#BC4) include around 16,000 cores and 64 NVIDIA P100 GPUs resulting in a peak 600 teraflops of performance.